European Union Emissions Trading System: Price volatility

-The price of emissions permits tripled in the first six months of Phase I, collapsed by half in a one-week period in 2006, and declined to zero over the next twelve months.
+The price of emissions permits tripled in the first six months of Phase I, collapsed by half in a one week in 2006 and declined to zero over the next twelve months.
 Such movements and the implied volatility raised questions about the viability of the Phase I system to provide stable incentives to emitters.

-In future phases, measures such as banking of allowances, auctioning and price floors were considered to mitigate volatility.
+In future phases, measures such as banking of allowances, auctioning, and price floors were considered to mitigate volatility.
 However, it's important to note that considerable volatility is expected of this type of market, and the volatility seen is quite in line with that of energy commodities generally.
 Nonetheless, producers and consumers in those markets respond rationally and effectively to price signals.

 Newbery (2009) commented that Phase I of the EU ETS was not delivering the stable carbon price necessary for long-term, low-carbon investment decisions.
-He suggested that efforts should be made to stabilize carbon price, e.g., by having a price ceiling and a price floor.
-This led to the reforms outlined above in Phase II and III.
+He suggested that efforts should be made to stabilize carbon prices, e.g., by having a price ceiling and a price floor.
+This led to the reforms outlined above in Phases II and III.

 Offsetting

 Project based offsetting

 The EU ETS is "linked" to the Joint Implementation and Clean Development Mechanism projects as it allows the limited use of "offset credits" from them.
 Participating firms were allowed to use some Certified Emission Reduction units (CERs) from 2005 and Emission Reduction Units (ERUs) from 2008.
 Each Member State's National Allocation Plan must specify a percentage of the national allocation that will be the cap on the CERs and ERUs that may be used.
-CERs and ERUs from nuclear facilities and from Land Use, Land-Use Change and Forestry may not be used.
+CERs and ERUs from nuclear facilities and Land Use, Land-Use Change and Forestry may not be used.

-The main theoretical advantage of allowing free trading of credits is that it allows mitigation to be done at least-cost (CCC, 2008, p.
+The main theoretical advantage of allowing free trading of credits is that it allows mitigation to be done at least cost (CCC, 2008, p.
 160).
 This is because the marginal costs (that is to say, the incremental costs of preventing the emission of one extra ton of CO_{2}e into the atmosphere) of abatement differs among countries.
 In terms of the UK's climate change policy, CCC (2008), noted three arguments against too great a reliance on credits: